CharReanimation/PeninsulaMarket/README.md

 <br />

 #### NFT Create
-Users can upload files to this page and creating their NFT (Test Only) Now, it is still working in progress
+Users can upload files to this page and create their NFT (Test Only) <br />
+Now, it is still working in progress
 <br />